datastaxdevs/workshop-nosqlbench/README.md

 > This workshop is aimed at data architects, solution architects or anybody who
 > wants to get serious about measuring the performance of their data-intensive system.
-> You should know what a database is, and have a general understanding of the
+> You should know what a (distributed) database is, and have a general understanding of the
 > challenges of communicating over a network.

 - Do I need to install a database or anything on my machine?